 Two cars (5098-5099, the last two of the original 100 cars) were donated to the Ontario Electric Railway Historical Association and preserved at the Halton County Radial Railway museum in Milton Ontario.
 Cars were also made available for a planned transportation museum in Gloucester, England, however nothing came of the plans and the museum never materialized.
 Two of the three G-2 work trains were retired by 1999, while the remaining two work trains, both used for rail grinding, continue to ply the tunnels of Toronto’s subway system, fifty years after they began carrying Torontonians on Canada’s First Subway.

 Gloucesters Image Archive

-In the winter before the subway opened, a Gloucester train (used for training crews) trundles down the open cut south of Eglinton Station.
+In the winter before the subway opened, a Gloucester train (used for training crews) heads north along the open cut south of Eglinton Station.
+The shot was taken from the Lola Road bridge, looking north toward the Manor Road footbridge.
 Photo by Julian Bernard, donated by Curt Frey.